 Notes

-- Measure then chop the nuts.
-You can also toast them in a dry pan over medium heat for 5-8 minutes for a nuttier flavor.
+- Pecans.
+Measure the nuts before chopping.
+For a nuttier flavor, toast them in a dry pan over medium heat for 5-8 minutes before chopping.

-- To make a chia egg, mix together 1 Tablespoon ground chia seed + 3 Tablespoons water.
-Set aside for 3-5 minutes to thicken.
-The chia egg can be replaced with a flax egg, just make sure it's thick.
+- Chia egg: The chia egg can be replaced with a flax egg, just make sure it's thick.

 Nutrition Information: